 Brachioplasty – Arm Lift Surgery

 Brachioplasty (also known as arm lift surgery) reduces the size and recontours the upper arms.
 Loose, sagging skin can develop on the upper arms from aging or significant weight loss.
 The procedure involves excising loose skin, using liposuction to remove persistent fat deposits, then tightening and contouring the remaining muscle and skin to achieve a slim, tighter upper arm.
-Cherry Hill plastic surgeon, Dr. Evan Sorokin, is experienced in the art and science of body sculpting procedures, such as arm lifts.
+Cherry Hill, New Jersey plastic surgeon, Dr. Evan Sorokin, is experienced in the art and science of body sculpting procedures, such as arm lifts.
 His careful attention to detail results in superior and natural looking cosmetic enhancements.

 An arm lift is performed by first creating an incision in the skin of the upper arm.
 The length of the incision will depend on the amount of fat and skin that will be removed.
 Patients that have healthy skin tone with some sagging will only need a minimal incision.
 Patients with severe upper arm sagging will require a longer incision that goes from the armpit down to the elbow.
 Dr. Sorokin will discuss the incision size with the patient during the consultation.
 Once the incision is made, the excess skin will be removed and liposuction will be performed, if needed.
 Before the incision is closed, the muscles and skin of the upper arm will be tightened.
 The armpit can also be tightened if it is necessary for a normal appearance.